SvenTiigi/ValidatedPropertyKit/README.md

 The `@Validated` attribute allows you to specify a validation along to the declaration of your property.

+> ☝️ @Validated supports SwiftUI View updates and will basically work the same way as @State does.

 ```swift
 @Validated(!.isEmpty)
 var username = String()